thaddeuspearson/teaching/binary_search_explanation.md

 ```
 <br>

 Ok.
 That is a lot of pseudocode.
-Let us go slowly and tackle each item individually.
+Let us go slowly and tackle each item line by line.

 <br>